 Risks involved in IVF

-The above tests are conducted to prevent any complications that may arise during IVf and achieve a successful pregnancy.
+The above tests are conducted to prevent any complications that may arise during IVF and achieve a successful pregnancy.
 However, some risks may still occur during the procedure, even for women who passed all the above tests.
 The complications of IVF are listed below.

 Ovarian hyperstimulation syndrome (OHSS)